Table Of Contents

 - Water activities – This area rivals the canals of Venice, without the tourists!
 With your own waterfront home, you can take your boat out any time and sail the tranquil waters of Cape Coral.
 In some areas, you can take a dip and enjoy the warm weather.
 You can even fish in the waterways and catch largemouth bass and spotted seatrout.

-- A different mode of transportation – Living in a waterfront home, specifically one that’s located along a waterway, enables you to see and experience Cape Coral through a different way: by boat!
+- A different mode of transportation – Living in a waterfront home, specifically one that’s located along a waterway, enables you to see and experience Cape Coral in a different way: by boat!
 Most waterfront properties in the city come with their own docks– a testament to the boating lifestyle that’s deeply ingrained in Cape Coral.

 It’s no secret that waterfront homes can cost a fairly large amount to buy and maintain.
 For most homeowners, however, the waterfront lifestyle is worth the expense.